robusta-dev/krr/README.md

 ![Product Name Screen Shot][product-screenshot]

-Robusta KRR (Kubernetes Resource Recommender) is an extensible CLI tool designed to help optimize resource allocation in Kubernetes clusters.
-It gathers pod usage data from Prometheus, and applies customizable strategies to calculate CPU and memory requests and limits recommendations.
-This helps you get the most out of your cluster resources and improve overall efficiency.
+Robusta KRR (Kubernetes Resource Recommender) is a CLI tool for optimizing resource allocation in Kubernetes clusters.
+It gathers pod usage data from Prometheus and recommends requests and limits for CPU and memory.
+This reduces costs and improves performance.

 ### Features

--   No Agent Required: Robusta KRR is a CLI tool that runs on your local machine, and does not require any agents to be installed on your cluster.
+-   No Agent Required: Robusta KRR is a CLI tool that runs on your local machine.
+It does not require running Pods in your cluster.
 -   Prometheus Integration: Gather resource usage data using built-in Prometheus queries, with support for custom queries coming soon.
--   Custom Formatters: Write custom formatters to present the results in your preferred format.
 -   Extensible Strategies: Easily create and use your own strategies for calculating resource recommendations.
 -   Future Support: Upcoming versions will support custom resources (e.g. GPUs) and custom metrics.